saulodevops/lambda_functions/datadog_telegram_webhook/README.md

 ## Melange Configuration
 The `melange.yaml` file is used to define the build process for the application as a package, defining:

-* Removed User Creation and Switching: All lines related to creating a non-root user (adduser, chown, su-exec) have been removed.
-* Environment Variables: The environment variables PYTHONDONTWRITEBYTECODE and PYTHONUNBUFFERED are still set to improve performance and logging.
+* Set Environment Variables:

+`PYTHONDONTWRITEBYTECODE=1` prevents Python from writing .pyc files.
+`PYTHONUNBUFFERED=1` ensures that the output is not buffered, which is useful for logging.

+* Set Directories:

-* Directory Setup: The directories for the executable and web application are still created and set up.
+Defines the paths for the executable and web application directories.

-* Executable Script: The script to run the application is still created and made executable.
+* Create Executable Script:

+Creates a script that starts with a shebang pointing to the Python interpreter in the virtual environment, followed by the contents of `app.py`, and makes it executable.

+* Set Up Virtual Environment:

+Creates a virtual environment in the web application directory.

+* Install Dependencies:

-* Virtual Environment: The virtual environment is still set up and dependencies are installed.
+Activates the virtual environment and installs the dependencies listed in `requirements.txt`.

-* Working Directory: The working directory is still set and the application code is copied into it.
+* Set the Working Directory:

+Creates the `/app` directory and copies the application code into it.

+* Expose the Port:

+Exposes port `5000` for the application.

-* Expose Port and Run Application: The port is exposed and the command to run the application is added to the Dockerfile.
+* Run the Application:

+Adds the command to run the application to the Dockerfile.

 ## APKO Configuration